 Jean Nouvel's Philharmonie de Paris, a state-of-the-art creation with a dazzling metallic façade that took three years to build and that cost €381 million, opened in 2015.

 Glass is a big feature of the 1970s-eyesore-turned-contemporary-stunner Forum des Halles shopping centre in the 1er – a curvaceous, curvilinear and glass-topped construction by architects Patrick Berger and Jacques Anziutti, completed in 2016.
-Another eyesore undergoing renewal is 1970s skyscraper, the Tour Montparnasse.
+Another eyesore undergoing renewal is 1970s skyscraper, the Tour Montparnasse, due for completion in 2023.

 Jean Nouvel is heading the massive Gare d'Austerlitz renovation expected to finish in 2021.
 One-third of the budget was allocated to repairing the glass roof.